vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 check_unsafe_exec(bprm);
 current->in_execve = 1;
 ```

-Initialization of the binprm credentials in other words is initialization of the cred structure that stored inside of the `linux_binprm` structure.
-The cred structure contains the security context of a task for example real uid of the task, real guid of the task, `uid` and `guid` for the virtual file system operations etc. In the next step as we executed preparation of the `bprm` credentials we check that now we can safely execute a program with the call of the `check_unsafe_exec` function and set the current process to the `in_execve` state.
+- Initialization of the cred structure that stored inside of the `linux_binprm` structure contains the security context of a task, for example real `uid` of the task, real `guid` of the task, `uid` and `guid` for the virtual file system operations etc.
+- In the next step, we can safely execute a program with the call of the `check_unsafe_exec` function and set the current process to the `in_execve` state.

-After all of these operations we call the `do_open_execat` function that checks the flags that we passed to the `do_execveat_common` function (remember that we have `0` in the flags) and searches and opens executable file on disk, checks that our we will load a binary file from `noexec` mount points (we need to avoid execute a binary from filesystems that do not contain executable binaries like proc or sysfs), initializes `file` structure and returns pointer on this structure.
-Next we can see the call the `sched_exec` after this:
+- After all of these operations we call the `do_open_execat` function which
+    - Searches & opens executable file on disk & checks that,
+    - load a binary file from `noexec` mount points by passed flag `0`(we need to avoid execute a binary from filesystems that do not contain executable binaries like proc or sysfs),
+    - initializes `file` structure & returns pointer on this structure.

+- Next we can see the call the `sched_exec` after this.
+The `sched_exec` function is used to determine the least loaded processor that can execute the new program & to migrate the current process to it.

 ```
 file = do_open_execat(fd, filename, flags);
 retval = PTR_ERR(file);